-We are now accepting applications for the Fall of 2014.
-All materials must be received online or postmarked by January 15, 2014.
-International students are encouraged to apply by November 1, 2013.
-We encourage all applicants to prepare and submit your applications well before the deadline.
+We are now accepting applications for the Fall of 2017.
+All materials must be received online or postmarked by January 15, 2017.
+We encourage applicants to prepare and submit their applications well before the deadline.

-The program receives between 150-190 applications per academic year.
-We typically invite around 30-35 to join the program.
-All those admitted commence study in the Autumn Quarter, without exception.
+The program receives between 110 - 145 applications per academic year.
+We typically invite 30-35 to join the program.
+All those admitted commence study in the Autumn Quarter without exception.

 Admission to the University of Washington is necessarily a selective process.
 Prospective students must meet the following minimum requirements:

 - Hold a baccalaureate degree from an accredited college or university in the U.S. or its equivalent from a foreign institution.

 - Have earned at least a 3.0 (on a 4 point scale) or B grade-point-average for the last graded 90 quarter credits or 60 graded semester credits.